Justann Crawford: King's Cup

 In the 1993 King's Cup Championship hosted in Khon Kaen, Thailand].
-On April 6, Crawford competed in the Light Heavyweight Division semi-finals at 81 kg and defeated Young Deuk from Korea where the referee stopped the contest, resulting in an automatic win for Crawford, and proceeded to quarterfinals, where he defeated a Canadian competitor.
+On 6 April, Crawford competed in the Light Heavyweight Division semi-finals at 81 kg and defeated Young Deuk from Korea where the referee stopped the contest, resulting in an automatic win for Crawford, and proceeded to quarterfinals, where he defeated a Canadian competitor.
 He then defeated Ong-Art Prasertsung from Thailand.
-He then proceeded to finals on April 8 and defeated Pino Bahari from Indonesia.
+He proceeded to finals on 8 April and defeated Pino Bahari from Indonesia.

 Mayors Cup

 Crawford competed in the Mayor's Cup hosted in Manila, Philippines.
-On December 8, Crawford at the weight of 81 kg defeated Sung-You Chang from Korea in the semi-finals where the referee stopped the match resulting in an automatic win for Crawford, he then defeated Pino Bahari from Indonesia at 17:4 points.
+On 8 December, Crawford at the weight of 81 kg defeated Sung-You Chang from Korea in the semi-finals where the referee stopped the match resulting in an automatic win for Crawford, he then defeated Pino Bahari from Indonesia at 17:4 points.

 In 1998, Crawford competed in the Mayor's Cup hosted in Bacolod, Philippines.
 In the quarterfinals round, Crawford at 81 kg defeated Marco Bangard from Mauritius where the referee stopped the contest.
 Then Crawford proceeded to the semifinals and was defeated by Ernesto Coronel from the Philippines at 13:11 points.

 World ranking

-In 1993, Crawford internationally ranked second at Light Heavyweight.
+In 1993, Crawford internationally ranked second in Light Heavyweight.
 In 1995, Crawford ranked fifth internationally in the Middleweight Division.